 Most of the emissions in 1B2c come from flaring of natural gas offshore (during both well testing, extraction and pipeline transport) and at gas terminals and flaring of refinery gas at the refineries.
-This flaring causes emissions of CO2, CH4, N2O, NO_X, NMVOC, SO2, CO, particulates, PAH and dioxins.
+This flaring causes emissions of $CO_2$ , $CH_4$ , $N_2O$ , $NO_x$ , NMVOC, $SO_2$ , CO, particulates, PAH and dioxins.
 There is also some flaring of oil in connection with well testing - amounts flared and emissions are reported to NPD (the Norwegian Petroleum Directorate) and the Norwegian Environment Agency.

 The major source in sector 1B2 is flaring of natural gas on the Norwegian continental shelf.
-Table 3.22 gives an overview over the calculations of the fugitive emissions of CO2, CH4, N2O and NMVOC.
+Table 3.25 gives an overview over the calculations of the fugitive emissions of $CO_2$ , $CH_4$ , $N_2O$ and NMVOC.

-Loading and storage of crude oil off shore and on shore CH_4 and NMVOC
+Loading and storage of crude oil off shore and on shore $CH_4$ and NMVOC figures from the oil companies.

-From 2003, emission of CH4 and NMVOC from loading and storage of crude oil on shuttle tankers included in the GHG inventory are based on reported emission figures from the oil companies.
 Emissions, activity, and to some extent emission factors, are reported from each field operator into the database Environmental Web.
-The database is operated by NPD, the Norwegian Environment Agency and The
+The database is operated by the Norwegian Oil and Gas Association.

-Norwegian Oil Industry Association (OLF).
 In addition the field operators each year deliver a report where they describe the activities during the last year.